-#1 – Salmon.
-In a 2.5 ounce serving of cooked salmon, you’ll find about 20 grams of protein, 8 grams of fat and 160 calories.
+In a 2.5-ounce serving of cooked salmon, you’ll find about 20 grams of protein, 8 grams of fat and 160 calories.
 The fish is also rich in vitamins B12, B6 and niacin.
-It contains 500 IU of vitamin D. Eating a serving of salmon will help you stabilize your blood sugar, with the unsaturated fats.
-And the B vitamins are an excellent natural source of energy.
-Of course there are numerous other reasons to add a few servings of fish to your weekly diet.
-But it doesn’t hurt that enjoying salmon can help you get out of second gear and jump on the day’s “to do” list.
+It contains 500 international units (IUs) of vitamin D. Eating a serving of salmon will help you stabilize your blood sugar, with the unsaturated fats.
+The B vitamins are an excellent natural source of energy.
+Of course, there are numerous other reasons to add a few servings of fish to your weekly diet.
+However, it doesn’t hurt that enjoying salmon can help you get out of second gear and jump on the day’s “to do” list.

-#2 – Hot peppers.
 Most hot peppers also contain an assortment of B vitamins, vitamin A, E and potassium.
-All of these things, and the naturally occurring capsaicin, will increase energy and help improve your mood.
+All of these things and the naturally occurring capsaicin will increase energy and help improve your mood.
 Adding peppers to your diet can give you a natural boost of energy when you need it most.

 Serving suggestion: Homemade salsa is a great way to get hot peppers into your diet.
 Peppers also go well in salads and on sandwiches.
 If you don’t like spicy foods, pickled peppers are a good option.

-#3 – Popcorn.
 Feeling hungry and tired?
 Try a serving of popcorn to help you get back into the swing of things.
 Popcorn is high in carbohydrates and fiber.
 Your body needs the carbs for energy.
-Then the fiber helps keep energy levels stable and prevents the blood sugar crash often associated with high carbohydrate snacks.
+Then, the fiber helps keep energy levels stable and prevents the blood sugar crash often associated with high carbohydrate snacks.
 That fiber also keeps you full for a while.

-Serving suggestion: Skip the microwave bags and pop your corn on the stovetop with a little olive oil (not extra virgin).
+Serving suggestion: Skip the microwave bags and pop your corn on the stove top with a little olive oil ― not extra virgin olive oil.
 Add in some herbs and seasoning just after all the kernels have popped and enjoy.

-#4 – Leafy greens.
 We’re pretty sure Popeye was onto something when he ingested massive amounts of spinach to gain his unusual strength and stamina.
-Turns out, spinach and other leafy greens are high in iron which promotes red blood cell circulation and helps you feel more alert.
+Turns out, spinach and other leafy greens are high in iron, which promotes red blood cell circulation and helps you feel more alert.
 Some evidence suggests eating leafy greens will also improve concentration.

 Serving suggestion: A salad is a good way to enjoy your leafy greens.
-But when you’re pressed for time, a green smoothie is the way to go.
-Toss spinach, green apples, celery and kiwi into your blender with a little ice and viola.
-You’ve got a natural energy drink that will really get the job done.
+However, when you’re pressed for time, a green smoothie is the way to go.
+Toss spinach, green apples, celery and kiwi into your blender with a little ice and voila!
+You’ve got a natural energy drink that will get the job done.

-#5 – Blueberries.
 University of Cincinnati researchers have found a link between blueberry consumption and brain health.
 They gave older adults blueberries and found that they scored higher on memory tests than those who were given placebo.
-Blueberries are also loaded with antioxidants which help restore energy and give your whole body a boost.
-Blueberries have a very low glycemic load (around 10).
+Blueberries are also loaded with antioxidants, which help restore energy and give your whole body a boost.
+Blueberries have a very low glycemic load at around 10.
 So they won’t give you the quick high, followed by a sugar crash.

 Serving suggestion: Blueberries alone are a perfect snack.
-But they are also fantastic on top of Greek yogurt, in a mix of fruit and seeds, or blended with ice for a refreshing drink.
+However, they are also fantastic on top of Greek yogurt, in a mix of fruit and seeds or blended with ice for a refreshing drink.

-#6 – Eggs.
 A friend of mine recently adopted a vegan diet for health reasons.
 After a few weeks, she began feeling tired.
-She tried adding eggs back into her diet and her energy seemed to come back.
+She tried adding eggs back into her diet, and her energy seemed to come back.
 Why?
 Eggs are full of B vitamins and a large range of amino acids.
 Both of these elements will help you feel more energetic and alert.
-Eggs also contain high quality protein that will keep your energy levels steady for a few hours.
+Eggs also contain high-quality protein that will keep your energy levels steady for a few hours.

-Serving suggestion: Make a plate full of deviled eggs to store in the fridge for a quick energy snack.
+Serving suggestion: Make a plate full of deviled eggs to store in the refrigerator for a quick energy snack.
 They’ll stay fresh under refrigeration for about five days.

-#7 – Pumpkin seeds.
 Pumpkin seeds, also known as pepitas, provide a crunchy little snack that’s more than satisfying.
-Pumpkin seeds contain B vitamins, but also iron, zinc, magnesium and beta-carotene.
-These little super foods also pack in omega-3 and omega-6 fatty acids and fiber.
-Those B vitamins are great for increasing energy, while the fats will help you stay energized for an extended time.
+Pumpkin seeds contain B vitamins as well as iron, zinc, magnesium and beta-carotene.
+These little superfoods also pack in omega-3 and omega-6 fatty acids and fiber.
+Those B vitamins are great for increasing energy while the fats will help you stay energized for an extended time.

-#8 – Bananas.
-Bananas are a perfect snack when you need a little more energy than you have.
+Bananas are an ideal snack when you need a little more energy than you have.
 One banana has about 1.5 grams of protein and plenty of complex carbohydrates.
 A banana also contains 3.5 grams of fiber to keep you full.
 Another thing a banana contains is the essential amino acid called tyrosine.
 Tyrosine helps the brain’s neurotransmitters to increase your alertness and help you focus.

 Serving suggestion: Bananas are excellent for on-the-go snacking.
-But when you’re at home, consider serving a banana with sunflower seed butter spread on top.
+However, when you’re at home, consider serving a banana with sunflower seed butter spread on top.

 Serving suggestion: Slice apples and serve them with sunflower seed butter for dipping.

-#10 – Watermelon.
-Need some energy to get yardwork done in the heat?
+Need some energy to get yard work done in the heat?
 Try replenishing with a few slices of watermelon.
 It’s loaded with vitamin B6 and B1 and also contains potassium and magnesium which have been shown to increase energy levels.

 Serving suggestion: Watermelon is excellent served cubed or right off the rind.
 But it’s also very good served blended with ice on a hot day.

-Serving suggestion: For a hot drink, mix a couple tablespoons of ground cocoa powder with about a quarter cup of non-dairy milk.
-Add 3 more cups of the milk and heat at medium low, while stirring until it’s nice and hot.
+Serving suggestion: For a hot drink, mix a couple of tablespoons of ground cocoa powder with about a quarter cup of nondairy milk.
+Add three more cups of the milk and heat at medium-low, while stirring until it’s nice and hot.
 Add just a little coconut sugar to give it a slight sweetness.
-If you prefer a cold drink, blend up some cocoa powder with frozen bananas and non-dairy milk to enjoy a chocolate smoothie.
+If you prefer a cold drink, blend up some cocoa powder with frozen bananas and nondairy milk to enjoy a chocolate smoothie.

-Serving suggestion: Cube and steam sweet potatoes and combine them with black beans (another energy powerhouse), red onion, cilantro, tomato and lime for an unforgettable southwest potato salad.
+Serving suggestion: Cube and steam sweet potatoes and combine them with black beans ― another energy powerhouse ― red onion, cilantro, tomato and lime for an unforgettable Southwest-style potato salad.
 It’s great served hot or cold.

-#13 – Honey.
 When it comes to classifying foods, honey is in a category all its own.
 Is it a sweetener?
 Yes.
 A food?
 Yes.
 A healing salve for wounds?
 Yes.
 An effective cough syrup?
 Yes.
 Honey contains natural sugars and enzymes with amino acids and trace amounts of antioxidants.
 It’s great for a quick jolt of energy to get you through the day.
 Athletic coaches often recommend a spoonful of honey before training and workouts because of its energizing properties.
-A cool side note: microorganisms will not grow in honey.
-So sealed honey will not spoil even after hundreds of years in storage.
+A cool side note: microorganisms will not grow in honey, so sealed honey will not spoil even after hundreds of years in storage.